Rowe-Clark Math & Science Academy: History

 Opened during the 2007–2008 school year, Rowe-Clark is named after John Rowe, the former chairman and CEO of Exelon, and his wife Jeanne and Frank Clark, the former chairman and CEO of Commonwealth Edison who became president of the Chicago Board of Education in 2015, and his wife Vera; Rowe and Exelon both donated $2 million to open the school, and Clark also donated.
 Its founding principal was Joe Tenbusch.

+Academics

 Curriculum

 Rowe-Clark's curriculum is intensive and college-preparatory, with each student taking the equivalent of eight years of math, six years of English, four years of lab sciences, and four years of social sciences.
 Rowe-Clark is a Level 1 school, based on CPS school quality rankings.

 Administration

 From its opening until 2014, Joe Tenbusch served as Rowe-Clark principal.
 From 2014 until 2018, Brenda Cora served as principal of Rowe-Clark.
 In August 2020, Miracle Moss–McMorris became principal of Rowe-Clark.
-Prior to that, Moss–McMorris previously served as assistant principal and Dean of Students.
+Prior to that, Moss–McMorris previously served as assistant principal and dean of students.